 A banking organization is an independent bank or all the banks within a highest-level bank holding company; however, banks less than five years old and those whose credit card loans make up greater than 50 percent of their total loans are excluded.
 The large banking organization sample is based on banking organizations whose total assets were at least as large as those of the 100th largest banking organization in the United States as of December 31, 2005.
-The community banking organization sample is based on the remaining banking organizations.
-Tri-state large banking organizations are those large banking organizations that have either at least 5 percent of the deposits of the region or any state therein or at least 5 percent of their deposits in the region.
+The community banking organizations are those large banking organizations that have either at least 5 percent of their deposits of the region or any state therein or at least 5 percent of their deposits in the region.
 Tri-state community banking organizations are those community banking organizations that are headquartered in the region.
 The numbers of banking organizations in the categories are as follows: (1) community banking organizations - 178 for the tri-state area and 5639 for the nation; (2) large banking organizations - 15 for the tri-state area and 95 for the nation.
 Ratios are aggregates; that is, the numerators and denominators are summed across all banks in the group, then divided.
 Data are adjusted for mergers.
 Quarterly percentage changes are compound annualized rates.